qudratyunusov/qudratyunusov/Roadmap.md

 ### Long term goals
 * Add support for PSGL.
-* Implement an ID Manager debugger: Useful for debugging VFS, and other ID based items. (requires a new ID Manager first).
 * Improve the _Restart_ function: Some games still change their behaviour after restarting.
+* Implement an new ID Manager debugger for debugging different types of objects: PRX, VFS, Threads, etc. (Will be done in the PRX Loader).